 If we use new technologies such as blockchain, we will be able to nudge people to make more sustainable and green choices.
 Right now, 87 countries are working out how to implement more digital and smart money into their societies.

 “Laziness is the way forward.
 If you can just smile at the camera, this is the way to go.
-Then you quickly forget that you once had to stick your card in a machine and enter a code.”
+Then you quickly forget that you once had to stick your card into a machine and enter a code.”

 “APP-ati”

 Over the next five years, a Siri-like chatbot will listen in and automatically understand our needs and select the right app or loyalty card for the specific location and situation.
 We won’t have to type anything at all.
-It will work well in regard to payment, but chatbots who listen and decide what to propose also have a lot of power.

 Heightened competition

-This applies both in the form of influencers that you can reflect on and lean on, and other simulations of what you can achieve by acting in a certain way.
 Liselotte Lyngsø estimates that the banks that are most open to new ways of putting the economy into play are also the ones that will do best in the competition.
 It’s about translating data into advice on healthy finances.

 “Suddenly, all these new dimensions come into our knowledge.
 You can fast-forward your finances, and you can follow developments both in what you want to buy, but also in what it will mean for your well-being.”